-No. Subproject Component Equivalent in Schedule I of Environmental Conservation Rules Department of Environment Classification ^a 1.
+No. Subproject Component Equivalent in Schedule I of Environmental Conservation Rules Department of Environment Classification a 1.
 Cyclone Shelter Cyclone Shelter Housing and urbanization project, and residential and commercial building up to 5,000 to 20,000 sqm built up area.
 Orange

-^a The equivalent in the schedule is too broad.
+&lt;sup>a The equivalent in the schedule is too broad.
 The Orange classification is adopted based on all similar infrastructure projects of ADB and other multilateral lenders in Bangladesh.

 - 36. Based on the ECR 2023, the subproject is required to secure an ECC. - 37.
 Application for Environmental Clearance.
-The application and requirement for issuance of ECC are described in the ECR, 2023.
-This involves the completion and submission of an application using a form available from the DOE website, 16 which is revised from time to time.
-The proponent is also required to pay equivalent application fee prescribed in Schedule 13 of ECR, 2023. - 38.
+The application and requirement for issuance of ECC are described in the ECR, 2023 and summarized in Table 2.
+This involves the completion and submission of an application using a form available from the DOE website, which is revised from time to time.
+The accomplished application form is submitted to DOE together with requirements as enumerated in Table 2.
+The proponent is also required to pay equivalent application fee prescribed in ECR, 2023. - 38.
 The ECC is issued within 30 days from receipt of the application by DOE.
 Such ECC is required to be renewed every year from the date of its effectivity.
 For the project, PMU is responsible for application for ECC.
 Each subproject will obtain its corresponding ECC depending on the requirements per ECR 2023, and approval should be obtained before contract award.

-16 Government of Bangladesh.
+&lt;sup>16 Government of Bangladesh.
 Department of Environment.